-- A qualification for those working in a professional environment such as education, early years or children and family services.
+- A qualification for those working in a professional environment such as education, early years or children's services.

-- The perfect platform to progress to Qualified Teacher Status in Primary or Early years via a further year of postgraduate study, either on a PGCE course of via the School Direct programme.
+- The perfect platform to progress on to Qualified Teacher Status in Primary or Early Years via a further year of postgraduate study, either on a PGCE course or via the School Direct programme.

-- Accredited by the University of Worcester and delivered by The Learning Institute in Cornwall, Devon, Dorset and London.
+- Accredited by the University of Worcester and delivered by The Learning Institute in Cornwall, Devon, Dorset, Gloucestershire and London.

 About the course

-The BA (Hons) in Professional Practice (BAPP for short) provides you with the opportunity to deepen your knowledge and skills within your chosen field to meet the current and future demands of your role.
-The programme is accredited by the University of Worcester and delivered by The Learning Institute at venues across Cornwall, Devon and London.
-BAPP encompasses a blended learning approach enabling you to share and pursue varied and professionally relevant themes and expertise, with colleagues from other professional contexts, promoting an interactive and meaningful approach to learning and the learning environment.
+The BA (Hons) Professional Practice (BAPP for short) provides you with the opportunity to deepen your knowledge and skills within your chosen field to meet the current and future demands of your role.
+The programme is accredited by the University of Worcester and delivered by The Learning Institute at venues across Cornwall, Devon, Dorset, Gloucestershire and London.
+The BAPP encompasses a blended learning approach, enabling you to share and pursue varied and professionally relevant themes and expertise with colleagues from other professional contexts, promoting an interactive and meaningful approach to learning and the learning environment.

-BAPP is designed around a blended learning approach which synthesises direct contact time such as lectures, workshops and tutorials with directed and independent studying and the University’s innovative virtual learning environment.
-You will develop a profile of skills, achievements and experiences enabling you to flourish and be successful in your studies, equipping you for lifelong learning and future employment.
+The blended learning approach synthesises direct contact time such as lectures, workshops and tutorials with directed and independent studying and the University of Worcester’s innovative virtual learning environment.
+You will develop a profile of skills, achievements and experiences enabling you to flourish and be successful in your studies and equipping you for lifelong learning and future employment.

 You will be expected to attend nine full taught sessions and a minimum of eight group or individual tutorials across the year.
 In between your taught sessions you will undertake around 15-20 hours of personal self-study per week, with plenty of opportunities to pursue areas that are of interest.